 According to John Sanders, Service Manager for Accessibility Services, Inc. (ASI), Brian is one of the best Eye Gaze users he has ever seen.

 “He is very proficient at it, better than anyone on our staff,” says Sanders.
-“Eye Gaze gives Brian a significantly improved quality of life and the independence to communicate and perform so many tasks that otherwise would require the assistance of a caregiver.”
+“Eye Gaze gives Brian a significantly improved independence and the independence to communicate and perform so many tasks that otherwise would require the assistance of a caregiver.”

 The autonoME is designed specifically for individuals with severe spinal cord injuries or progressive diseases such as ALS.

-“Providing people like Brian with freedom, independence and quality of life is the sole reason we do what we do,” explains Brice Green, VP of Business Development for ASI.
+“Providing people like Brian with freedom, independence and independence is the sole reason we do what we do,” explains Brice Green, VP of Business Development for ASI.
 “The individuals we serve are much more than just customers.
 They become part of our family.”

 Brian says he appreciates the ASI support staff who are “always there when I need help.”
-He recommends the autonoME to others who would like to improve their quality of life.
+He recommends the autonoME to others who would like to improve their independence.

 “You will be free,” says Newton.
 “It’s a game changer.
 I wouldn’t be here if I did not have this!”